 Data is stored indefinitely until you delete your account (or until the workspace owner deletes the workspace or their account).

-When a user already has an account, they need to accept your workspace invitation inside Clockify (and not via email) by clicking on the notification (bell icon) in the upper left corner.
+When a user already has an account, they need to accept your workspace invitation inside Clockify (and not via email) by clicking on the notification (bell icon) in the upper right corner.

 Once they accept the invite, they can switch to your workspace (and delete their own workspace) and start tracking time on your workspace.